Total Stock Return Calculator

 In this Online Calculator you are able to calculate the total over time stock return of your stock investment. to do so insert all costs and prices you paid at the purchase of the stock.
 Additionally you should add taxes and the selling price of the stock.
 As result you will receive all the data of your earnings or losses and will find detailed information where your money went.

 Healthcare forms another significant expense that has seen an uptick.
-Average life expectancy in Europe for someone born in 2019 is 78.6 years vs. 62 years for someone born in mid 1960s.
+The average life expectancy in Europe for someone born in 2019 is 78.6 years vs. 62 years for someone born in the mid-1960s.
 Not only do you live longer post your retirement but also face increasing healthcare expenses that come with an advanced age.
 Increasing expenses with age fueled by inflation makes a powerful case to begin investing in your 20s in order to create wealth that will sustain you in the twilight of your life.

 Lifestyle creep rounds out the trinity of reasons that answer why one must create wealth.
 Lifestyle creep also known as lifestyle inflation is the increase in discretionary expenses that accompanies an increase in income.
 The price of essentials does not grow at pace with income growth for most of us.
 Food and groceries cost almost the same irrespective of whether we are making €100,000 a year or €1 million.

 However other aspects of our life get upgraded.
-Small car is replaced by a big, luxury one.
-Big house, expensive restaurants and high end electronics all add on to your expenses as your income increases.
-This leads to a point where to maintain your current lifestyle requires a lot more money than what you had envisaged when you began your investing journey and which again makes a point of identifying how to invest your money, where to invest your money and more importantly how to double your money and do it successfully and repeatedly.
+The small car is replaced by a big, luxury one.
+Big houses, expensive restaurants, and high-end electronics all add to your expenses as your income increases.
+This leads to a point where maintaining your current lifestyle requires a lot more money than what you had envisaged when you began your investing journey which again makes a point of identifying how to invest your money, where to invest your money, and more importantly how to double your money and do it successfully and repeatedly.

 Now that we know why we need to invest, let us look at how to invest your money and where to invest your money.